OPENAIRINTERFACE/openairinterface5g/ci-scripts/yaml_files/5g_rfsimulator/README.md

   nssai_sst=1;
 }
 ```

+The second UE's IMSI might be changed by either having the second UEs
+docker-compose entry mount another config, or add `--uicc0.imsi
+208990100001101` in `USE_ADDITIONAL_OPTIONS` entry.
+Note that the latter is a
+feature of the configuration module to overwrite any configuration option in
+the config file on the command line.

 We are also using a dedicated `oai-smf.conf` for the `SMF` container: the `oai` DNN shall match the one in  the NR-UE section of `docker-compose.yaml` (`DNN: oai`).